Krisnegi/Word-Suggestion/README.md

 - Run `javac Wordsuggestion.java` to create Wordsuggestion.class file

 ## How to run
-- Run `java Wordsuggestion dictionary.csv` to print the output
+- Run `java Wordsuggestion dictionary.csv <word>` to print the output